-The Highlight tool cannot be used on all parts of a question, for example the answer options cannot be highlighted.

-Students can use different colored highlighters on different parts of the question.
+The Highlight tool cannot be used on all parts of a question; for example, the answer statements cannot be highlighted.
+Students can select the color of the highlighter.
+They may use different colored highlighters on different parts of the question.